zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Ayako:  We’ve only been on two dates!

-Sean:  Yes, but they have been the best two dates o f my life!
+Sean:  Yes, but they have been the best two dates of my life!

 [end of dialogue]